-Gravy is super simple to make and costs very little, but it gives wonderful flavor and texture to your meal.
-In the south, gravy is a staple food.
-There are brown gravies and white gravies.
+There is brown gravy and white gravy.
 White gravy is made with fat and flour along with milk.
 Brown gravy is made with meat drippings and cornstarch.
 Gravy from the turkey drippings is brown, generally speaking.

-Another great reason to make your gravy from scratch is flavor.
+Another great reason to learn how to make homemade brown gravy from scratch is the flavor.
 Nothing equals the pure taste of homemade food.
-Store bought is not even in the same universe as homemade.
+Store-bought is not even in the same universe as homemade.
 Do yourself a favor, and learn this skill.
 For more basic cooking skills you need, click here.

-From as far back as I can remember, my Grandma served gravy in a turquoise gravy boat.
+From as far back as I can remember, my Grandma served her homemade brown gravy in a turquoise gravy boat.
 When she passed away, I got to take it home and now I serve gravy from it on special occasions.
 I love it because it reminds me of her.

 Mastering the art of gravy takes a little bit of finesse, but once you get it down, it’s super simple.
 There are a few key things to remember.